techworldwithmurali/devops-zero-to-hero/README.md

 2. **input**: Allows interactive input within a stage, where user input can control the flow of the pipeline.

-3. **options**: Specifies various options affecting the entire pipeline or specific stages, such as timeout or retry settings.
+3. **options**: Specifies various options affecting the entire pipeline or specific stages, such as timeout or retry settings. pipeline {
+  options {

+// keep the latest last 10 builds of this pipeline buildDiscarder(logRotator(numToKeepStr: '10'))

+// Disable the concurrent builds
+    disableConcurrentBuilds()

+// Add the timestamps to the build logs
+    timestamps()
+  }
+  ...
+}

 4. **parallel**: Enables parallel execution of multiple stages or steps within a stage.